timbrist/RAG-Driver/README.md

 # RAG-Driver

-The original repository is [here](https://github.com/YuanJianhao508/RAG-Driver); Thank you for [YuanJianhao508](https://github.com/YuanJianhao508) doing such amazing work.
+The original repository is [here](https://github.com/YuanJianhao508/RAG-Driver); Thank [YuanJianhao508](https://github.com/YuanJianhao508) for doing such amazing work.

 This repository only focus on implementing the program on cluster: [CSC](https://github.com/CSCfi)